ktocdev/gps2/docs/systems/phase2.5/system-10.4-guinea-pig-rescue.md

-# Guinea Pig Rescue System - System 2
+# Guinea Pig Rescue System - System 10.4

-**Phase 2.5: Interactive Feedback Enhancement**
+**Phase 2.5: Interactive Feedback Enhancement** **Status:** ➡️ **Moved to Phase 5 [System 22](../phase5/system-22-interaction-enhancement.md)**

+> **⚠️ Note:** This system has been consolidated into Phase 5 **[System 22: Interaction Enhancement System](../phase5/system-22-interaction-enhancement.md)** as Component 2 (Guinea Pig Rescue System).
+Systems 10.3, 10.4, and 10.5 have been combined into System 22 for cohesive interaction feedback.
+Please refer to System 22 for the complete specification.

 ## Overview
 Safety net system that automatically rescues guinea pigs when wellness drops critically low, applying financial consequences while offering players a meaningful choice between continuing with penalties or starting fresh with significant trade-offs.